APoinas/spectrogram_zeros/README.rst

 -  matplotlib 3.10
 -  cmocean 4.0

-The following dependencies are optional, and only needed for the video generation.
+The following dependencies are optional and only needed for the video generation.

 -  tqdm 4.67
 -  opencv 4.12